tsutherland3530/us_honeybee_prod/README.md

 1) First step is to go on GitHub  and clone the repo us_honeybee_prod into a gitbash terminal.

-2) Next you want create a virtual environment in this directory using the command source venv/bin/activate.
+2) Next you want create a virtual environment in this directory using the command source venv/bin/activate or source venv/Scripts/activate.

 3) Once the virtual environment is activated you want to use the command pip install pandas